Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 2018 Depreciation Benefits

-When the depreciation deductions from those four properties are added up, John’s depreciation benefit was $152,000 ($73,200 + $64,550 + $8,000 + $6,250).
-That amount got subtracted out from his K-1 passive activity income of $300,000 leaving him with $148,000 of taxable passive income.
+When the depreciation deductions from those four properties were added up, John’s depreciation benefit was $152,000 ($73,200 + $64,550 + $8,000 + $6,250).
+That amount was subtracted from his K-1 passive activity income of $300,000, leaving him with $148,000 of taxable passive income.

 In 2018, the top Federal tax bracket fell to 37%.
-So his depreciation benefit allowed him to pay $54,760 in taxes on $300,000 instead of the $111,000 of tax he would have paid had he not utilized the depreciation benefit.
+So, his depreciation benefit allowed him to pay $54,760 in taxes on $300,000 instead of the $111,000 in tax he would have paid had he not utilized the depreciation benefit.
 That’s a savings of $56,240.

 Tax on Depreciation Recapture